flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

     Before any response is sent to a client, an opportunity is presented to allow you to modify the packet, adding or removing options and setting values as needed for your environment's specific requirements.
-Or even allowing you to define your own banlist rules and behaviour.
+Or even allowing you to define your own blocklist rules and behaviour.

     :param packet: The packet to be sent to the client, an instance of :class:`libpydhcpserver.dhcp_types.packet.DHCPPacket`.